-A student in grade 6 or above is eligible to earn course credit with:
+A student in grade 6 or above is eligible to earn course credit if the student meets one of the following requirements:

-- A passing score of at least 80 on an examination approved by the board. - A scaled score of 50 or higher on an examination administered through the College Level Examination Program (CLEP); or - A score of 3 or higher on an AP examination, as applicable.
+A passing score of at least 80 on an examination approved by the board.

+- A scaled score of 50 or higher on an examination administered through the College Level Examination Program (CLEP); or - A score of 3 or higher on an AP examination, as applicable.